ramitlili/Agroland-theme/quanto/readme.txt

 == Description ==
-Quanto is a smart, fast & fully customized WordPress theme, built for blog, business website, personal website and ecommmerce store.
-Quanto fully responsive layouts display beautifully across desktop, mobile, and all devices.
-Easy installation and demo imports allows you to build a complete website immediately after the activation.
-Currently Quanto has pre-made demos for minimal blog website, Plumber website, yoga trainer website, solar website.
-We are consistently updating Quanto with new demos every two weeks.
+Agroland is a smart, fast, and fully customizable WordPress theme built for farms, produce markets, and agricultural businesses.
+Its responsive layouts adapt to desktop and mobile devices.
+The theme includes options for crop listings, equipment showcases, and sustainability messaging.
+Easy installation and demo imports allow you to build a complete site immediately after activation.
+Agroland provides sample layouts for organic farms, farm equipment suppliers, and agro-technology services.
+We regularly release updates with new agricultural demos.

 == Installation ==